thephpleague/csv/docs/9.0/converter/json.md

 The `JsonConverter::convert` accepts an `iterable` which represents the records collection and returns a string.

-If a error occurs during the convertion an `RuntimeException` exception is thrown with additional information regarding the error.
+<p class="message-warning">If a error occurs during the convertion an <code>RuntimeException</code> exception is thrown with additional information regarding the error.</p>

 ~~~php
 <?php